makingsounds/sounds/README.md

 <img src="https://github.com/makingsounds/sounds/blob/master/Theme_Light.png?raw=true">

 Your default setting for the input device should be `Built-in Microphone`.
-If it isn't click the drop down menu to select for Built-in Microphone.
+If it isn't, click the drop down menu to select for Built-in Microphone.
 Let's try it out!

 ```
 1. Click the `record` button (indicated by a red circle) and the software will start recording